RobinSchmidt/RS-MET/Documentation/Tutorials/FractalPatternSynthesis.md

 Fractal Pattern Synthesis
 =========================

-In this tutorial, I describe the application of a paradigm, which is widely known in the world of computer graphics and theoretical biology, to the synthesis of audio signals.
+In this tutorial, I describe the application of a paradigm - which is widely known in the world of computer graphics and theoretical biology - to the synthesis of audio signals.

 Turtle Graphics